sbowman/migrations/README.md

 (see the `/async` flag below).
 This allows longer running migrations to run in the background, while allowning the main, synchronous migrations to complete.

-If you use the `Migrate` function, it will block until all asynchronous migrations complete.
+If you use the `Migrate` function, asynchronous migrations are ignored and run like normal migrations.
+This is useful in development.
+To run asynchronous migrations in the background, use `MigrateAsync`

-However, if you're using something like the "maintenance" pod described in the introduction, you may want to allow your migrations to run to completion, let your other pods depending on those synchronous migrations know the database is ready, while letting the longer running asynchronous migrations more time to complete in the background.
+For example, if you're using something like the "maintenance" pod described in the introduction, you may want to allow your migrations to run to completion, let your other pods depending on those synchronous migrations know the database is ready, while letting the longer running asynchronous migrations more time to complete in the background.
 To do this, call `MigrateAsync` and handle the `migrations.ResultChannel` yourself.

-For example:
+Here's some sample code illustrating `MigrateAsync`:

 	asyncResults, err := migrations.MigrateAsync(dbConn, pathToMigrations,
 	    migrateToRevision)